Secondary RTN (Subaccount or Other Secondary RTN)

+A Secondary RTN is an RTN, other than the Primary RTN, that has been assigned to a financial institution by LexisNexis Risk Solutions, the registrar of Routing Numbers.
 An Account Holder may use Secondary Routing Transit Numbers (“Secondary RTNs”) to segregate Debit and Credit Transaction Activity settling in the Master Account.
 There are two types of Secondary RTNs – Subaccount RTNs and Other Secondary RTNs1.
 Both can be used to identify certain Debit and Credit Transaction Activity, although Other Secondary RTNs, while more flexible in how they report information, are more limited in the type of information that can be reported.

-Specifically, Subaccount RTNs can be used to identify information that is reported directly to the Financial Institution’s Master Account.
+Specifically, Subaccount RTNs can be used to identify information that is reported directly to the financial institution’s Master Account.
 Other Secondary RTNs can also be used to identify information that can be reported directly to the Master Account, but also can be used to report this information to the Master Account through a Subaccount RTN or through another Other Secondary RTN assigned to the Account Holder, so long as the reporting structure is limited to three tiers.

 If your organization utilizes a Secondary RTN you are eligible to establish additional services by completing the following Accounting Services forms:

 - Form 1 – Daily Statement of Account and Monthly Statement of Service Charges Delivery Options

 - Form 4B – Delivery Profile for Intra-Day Premium Services